-1.6.1.8 Earthflows: Comments suggested no new skid trails should be constructed in high risk earthflow areas.
+1.6.1.8 Earthflows: Comments suggested no new skid trails, landings or temporary roads should be constructed in high risk earthflow areas.

 Specifically a comment stated, "The sale should be modified so that NO new skid trails, landings or temporary roads are constructed in high Earthflow areas.
-With this alteration, ground-based yarding could occur only if it takes place on preexisting alignments and results in no additional compaction."
+With this alteration, ground-based yarding could occur only if it takes place on pre-existing alignments and results in no additional compaction."

 Earthflows are where ancient landslides were deposited.
 They are gently sloping and are much more stable now than in the past (s.
 3.5.2).
 Approximately 1,068 acres of the project overlaps the earthflow land allocation (s.
 1.2.2.1).
-There are no new roads or new landings proposed for earthflow units (Appendix A maps).
+There are no new roads proposed for earthflow units (Appendix A maps).

 Earthflows are considered appropriate places for timber management including thinning (s.
 1.2.2.1).
 Earthflows have high levels of forest vegetation and are considered recovered (s.
 3.5.6.2).
 Project design criteria discuss the use of existing skid trails and landings where appropriate (s.
 1.4.9.5 & s.
-3.6.9).
-This concern is not considered a key issue because there are no substantive unresolved resource impacts.
+3.6.7).